-With a wide range of companies striving to make a mark in the IT world, having an ideal IT infrastructure matters more than ever.
-In order to achieve this, it is necessary to maintain a solid network environment without network outages.
-An untimely network outage leads to downtime in network devices resulting in disrupted network connectivity, application unavailability, loss of data, and more.
-According to Gartner research, the average cost of one minute of system downtime is about $5,600.
-Thus it is important to prevent network downtime to avoid loss in business and damaged reputation.
-Network Configuration Manager provides an optimal solution to reduce device downtime by effectively restoring a backed up configuration during an outage.
+With a wide range of companies striving to make their mark in the business world, having a reliable IT infrastructure matters more than ever.
+Organizations need to maintain a solid network environment without untimely network outages and the disrupted network connectivity, damaged reputation, application unavailability, and data loss that they cause.
+According to Gartner research, the average cost of one minute of system downtime was about $5,600 back in 2014.
+Network Configuration Manager provides an optimal solution to reduce device downtime by effectively restoring a backed-up configuration during an outage.

-There are two simple steps to have an efficient configuration restore.
+There are two simple steps to ensure efficient restoration of a configuration.

-Once the configurations are backed up, the administrators can be assured of restoring configurations to avoid downtime in network devices.
-To make the restoration process easier, Network Configuration Manager provides options to label configurations for each device.
-Labelling
+Once your configurations are backed up, you can rest assured that you’ll have a way to restore your configurations immediately in the face of network device downtime.
+To make the restoration process easier, Network Configuration Manager provides the option to label configurations for each device.
+Labeling device configurations

 For example, you can label a stable backup configuration as 'upload during disaster' and easily locate the configuration file with that particular label and restore it during a network disaster.
 Thus, network downtime will be drastically reduced since the admin need not search from among hundreds of configuration files to restore the most suitable configuration version.

-Another method which helps to simplify the restoration process is selecting a baseline configuration version.
-Baseline Configuration is the most stable configuration version which when uploaded into a faulty device, brings it back to optimum performance.
+Another method which helps simplify the restoration process is selecting a baseline configuration version.
+A baseline configuration is the most stable configuration version which, when uploaded to a faulty device, brings it back to optimum performance.
 Whenever a network configuration is backed up, Network Configuration Manager stores the backed up files as incremental versions.
-Out of these versions, the admin chooses the most stable configuration and labels it as "Baseline Configuration".
-Thus, while restoring a configuration during an outage, the admin can directly upload the Baseline version as it is the best performing configuration version of the lot.
+Out of these versions, you can choose the most stable configuration and label it the baseline configuration.
+Thus, while restoring a configuration during an outage, you can select and upload the baseline version.

-To restore a configuration version during a network outage, you can select the configuration version you wish to restore by selecting the "upload configuration" option.
-Thus, Administrators can rollback the configuration to the Baseline version or any suitable version in no time.
+You can roll back a configuration to its baseline version or any other suitable version in no time.
+To restore a configuration version during a network outage, just select Upload.
 Once the configuration is restored, the device will be up and running, thereby eliminating downtime in network devices completely.
-Thus, configuration restoration provides enough time for network admin to analyze the cause for the network outage later and take corrective action without affecting business productivity.
+Configuration restoration provides enough time for network admins to analyze the cause for the network outage later and take corrective action without affecting business productivity.

-1. Simple deployment: Network Configuration Manager offers a central administrative console to backup and restore network configurations.
-From a single platform, you can manage backups of across any device making it easy to carryout bulk backup and restoration operations in a short time.
+1. Simple deployment: Network Configuration Manager offers a central administrative console to back up and restore network configurations.
+You can manage backups across any device from a single platform, making it easy to quickly carry out bulk backup and restoration operations.

-3. Faster recovery from outages: Network Configuration Manager allows users to backup the entire database of your network.
-Thus, even if the entire database crashes, users can be assured of restoring data real quick to bring back the devices to function normally.
+3. Faster recovery from outages: Network Configuration Manager allows you to back up your network's entire database.
+Even if the whole database crashes, you can restore data quickly to bring the device back to functioning normally.

-4. Quick access to files: Since Network Configuration Manager provides an option to label configurations, it enables users to quickly restore configurations by locating files based on the label name.
-This saves users from manually searching configurations to access a particular configuration.
+4. Quick access to files: Since Network Configuration Manager provides an option to label configurations, it enables you to quickly restore configurations by locating files based on the label name.
+This saves you from manually searching through configurations to access a particular one.

 Configuration Restoration - Backup